Antenna-coupled photon emission from hexagonal boron nitride tunnel junctions

 Classical antennas are used to generate radiofrequency (RF) waves by driving them at the respective frequency electrically or -- in reverse -- to generate RF electrical signals from incoming electromagnetic radiation.
-Optical antennas on the other hand have been mostly operated on a "light-in / light-out" basis \cite{novotny11a}.
+Optical antennas on the other hand have been mostly operated on a ``light-in / light-out'' basis \cite{novotny11a}.
 This paradigm has recently started to shift towards the integration of optical antennas in optoelectronic devices for photovoltaics \cite{atwater10}, photon detection \cite{tang08,knight11} and surface plasmon excitation \cite{huang14}.
-Here we report on the realization of solid-state, light-emitting tunnel devices based on arrays of electrically driven optical antennas. \\[-1.5ex]
+Here we report on the realization of ultrafast solid-state light-emitting tunnel devices based on arrays of electrically driven optical antennas. \\[-1.5ex]

 Applying a voltage to a metal-insulator-metal junction yields a current due to electrons tunneling through the insulator from occupied states in one electrode to unoccupied states in the other electrode.
-Generally speaking, the majority of electrons tunnel elastically, maintaining their energy during the tunneling process.
-The excess energy of the "hot electron" is subsequently thermalized.
-In 1976, Lambe and McCarthy found that surface plasmon modes in metal-insulator-metal (MIM) tunnel junctions increase the likelihood of inelastic tunneling, a process in which a tunneling electron excites a surface plasmon, cf. inset of Fig. \ref{fig1}, which may subsequently decay into detectable far-field radiation \cite{lambe76}.
-This effect has since been studied experimentally in macroscopic solid-state tunnel junctions \cite{kirtley81,rendell81}, and the scanning tunneling microscope (STM) \cite{gimzewski88,schull09,chen09b,bharadwaj11b,zhang13}, as well as theoretically \cite{davis77,johansson90,persson92,aizpurua00}.
+The majority of electrons tunnel elastically, maintaining their energy during the tunneling process.
+The excess energy of the ``hot electron'' is subsequently thermalized.
+In 1976, Lambe and McCarthy found that surface plasmon modes in metal-insulator-metal (MIM) tunnel junctions increase the probability of inelastic tunneling, a process in which a tunneling electron excites a surface plasmon, c.f. inset of Fig. \ref{fig1}, which may subsequently decay into far-field radiation \cite{lambe76}.
+This effect has since been studied experimentally in macroscopic solid-state tunnel junctions \cite{kirtley81,sparks92}, and the scanning tunneling microscope (STM) \cite{gimzewski88,schull09,chen09b,bharadwaj11b,zhang13}, as well as theoretically \cite{davis77,rendell81,johansson90,persson92,aizpurua00}.
 One major appeal of investigating inelastic electron tunneling is its potential speed.
-Since it does not rely on intermediate excitations such as electron-hole-pairs, the operating speed of devices is fundamentally only limited by the tunneling time of electrons through the junction, which is of the order of tens of femtoseconds \cite{shafir12}, hence opening up applications in ultrafast optoelectronics and communication. \\[-1.5ex]
+Since it does not rely on intermediate excitations such as electron-hole-pairs, the response time of such devices is fundamentally only limited by the tunneling time of electrons through the junction, a process which takes place on a femtosecond timescale \cite{landauer94,shafir12}.
+This enables tunnel devices to operate at optical frequencies \cite{ward10}. \\[-1.5ex]